Difference Between Utopia and Dystopia

 What is Dystopia?

 As pointed out before, dystopia is anti-utopia.
-In fiction, we often see that a utopia transforms into a dystopia with passing days.
+In fiction, we see that a utopia transforms into a dystopia with the passing days.
 Dystopia is in complete disarray.
 Nothing is good there.
-Government, people, everyone is corrupted.
+The government, people, and everyone are corrupted.
 It is a living nightmare.

 Citizens are not free here.
 They are under the control of a tyrannical government that keeps the citizens under constant surveillance.
 Citizens are frightened, and the situation is dreadful and horrible.

-Dystopia features a capitalist society that is controlled by-products, media, and advertisements.
+Dystopia is a capitalist society controlled by-products, media, and advertisements.
 Citizens’ every move and thought are under supervision, and they do not possess any bit of freedom.

 Environmental disaster issues can also be seen here.
-Dystopia is often showed to be very advanced in technology.
+Dystopia is shown to be very advanced in technology.
 Some fictions show how scientific technology takes over humans.
 Humans stoop and become dehumanized.
-The natural world is destroyed in this illusion.
+The natural world is destroyed by this illusion.

 dystopia